 The applicant engaged FirstCarbon Solutions to prepare an Initial Study (Environmental Assessment Review No. 2020-0024) for the project in accordance with the requirements of the California Environmental Quality Act (CEQA).
 Based on the findings and recommended mitigation within the Initial Study, staff determined that the project will not have an adverse impact on the environment and prepared a Mitigated Negative Declaration.
 The Initial Study/Mitigated Negative Declaration with supporting technical reports/studies and responses to comments is attached to the agenda report (Exhibit F).
+Given the size of this document, the Initial Study is available for public review at the City Clerk's Office.

 Although the Mitigated Negative Declaration identified potential impacts related to air quality, biological resources, cultural resources, geology/soils, greenhouse gas emissions, hazards/hazardous materials, noise, transportation/traffic, and tribal cultural resources, any of these impacts will be reduced to a level of insignificance subject to the imposition of the recommended mitigation contained within the project's Mitigation Monitoring and Reporting Program (Exhibit G).